A duality formula and a particle Gibbs sampler for continuous time Feynman-Kac measures on path spaces: Introduction

-This section gives some comments on the impact of the above results on some application domain areas.
-We also provide a detailed discussion on some numerical aspects of the particle Gibbs-Glauber dynamics introduced above as well as some comparisons with existing literature on interacting particle systems. \\ $\bullet$ As mentioned in the introduction, the Feynman-Kac measures (\ref{def-FK-intro}) and their mean field particle interpretations appear in wide variety of applications including in biology, physics, as well as in signal processing and mathematical finance. \\ Continuous time models arise when the process $X_t$ is derived from physical or natural evolution principles, such as continuous time signals in target tracking filtering problems~\cite{singer}, stochastic population dynamics describing species competition and populations growths~\cite{lande}, Langevin gradient-type diffusions including their overdampted versions describing the evolution of a particle in a fluid~\cite{langevin}, as well as Brownian fluctuations of atomic structures in molecular chemistry~\cite{kubo}, and many others. \\ The potential function $V_t$ depends on the problem at hand.
+As mentioned in the introduction, the Feynman-Kac measures (\ref{def-FK-intro}) and their mean field particle interpretations appear in wide variety of applications including in biology, physics, as well as in signal processing and mathematical finance. \\ Continuous time models arise when the process $X_t$ is derived from physical or natural evolution principles, such as continuous time signals in target tracking filtering problems~\cite{singer}, stochastic population dynamics describing species competition and populations growths~\cite{lande}, Langevin gradient-type diffusions including their overdampted versions describing the evolution of a particle in a fluid~\cite{langevin}, as well as Brownian fluctuations of atomic structures in molecular chemistry~\cite{kubo}, and many others. \\ The potential function $V_t$ depends on the problem at hand.
 In nonlinear filtering, it represents the log-likelihood of the robust optimal filter.
 In population dynamics, $V_t$ can be interpreted as a killing rate of a branching process.
 In statistical physics and quantum mechanics, it represents the ground state energy (a.k.a. local energy) of a physical system, including molecular and atomic systems.
 It is clearly out of the scope of the present article to enter into the details of all of these models.
 For a more thorough discussion on these application domain areas, we refer to the books~\cite{d-2004,d-2013,dm-2000,dm-penev} and the reference therein. \\ In most cases we are mainly interested in computing the final-time marginal of the Feynman-Kac measures (\ref{def-FK-intro}).
 For instance, in nonlinear filtering these measures represent the robust optimal filter, while the path space measures represents the full conditional distributions of the random trajectories of the signal w.r.t. the observation process.
 Thus, they also solve the smoothing problem by estimating the signal states at any given time using observations from larger time intervals.
-In signal processing literature, the interacting particle system $\xi_t$ discussed above is also known as a particle filter on path space.
-In this situation, the Particle Gibbs-Glauber dynamics presented in theorem~\ref{theo-PG-intro} allows to improve the precision of these filtering/smoothing approximations by sampling sequentially a series of particle filters on path space with frozen trajectories. \\ Apart from few notable exceptions such as for linear-Gaussian models in Kalman-Bucy filtering theory and for the harmonic oscillator in the spectral theory of Schr\"odinger operators, the flow of final-time marginal measures has no finite recursion and cannot be solved analytically.
-To illustrate our results, we have chosen to describe another rather simple Feynman-Kac model arising in molecular dynamics, and more precisely in the calculation of free energy computations:\\ Let $\pi_{\beta}$ be some collection of Boltzmann-Gibbs probability measures